[−][src]Struct rusoto_lex_runtime::LexRuntimeClient

 After the user replies to a confirmation prompt with a "yes", Amazon Lex might return a conclusion statement: "Thank you, your cheese pizza has been ordered.".

 Not all Amazon Lex messages require a user response.
 For example, a conclusion statement does not require a response.
 Some messages require only a "yes" or "no" user response.
-In addition to the message
+In addition to the message, Amazon Lex provides additional context about the message in the response that you might use to enhance client behavior, for example, to display the appropriate client user interface.
+These are the slotToElicit, dialogState, intentName, and slots fields in the response.
+Consider the following examples:

 -